killcodeX/Mern-HotelIn/README.md

 # Hotel In
-The Hotel In app is a hotel booking, where users can browse different hotels by city, filter them according to price or rating, view single hotels, and book them.
+The Hotel In app is a hotel booking web app, where users can browse different hotels by city, filter them according to price or rating, view single hotels, and book them.

 ## Project Overview